Olakunle-Eko/Marketing-Dashboard/README.md

 # Questions answered

-What is the Total Ad Spend, Impressions, Clicks, Conversions, Revenue and overall ROI of the marketing company? using card visuals
+1.What is the Total Ad Spend, Impressions, Clicks, Conversions, Revenue and overall ROI of the marketing company? using card visuals

-Show charts for Ad Spend by Channel, Clicks vs Impressions, Conversion Rate by Category, Revenue by Product, ROI by Product/Category
+2.Show charts for Ad Spend by Channel, Clicks vs Impressions, Conversion Rate by Category, Revenue by Product, ROI by Product/Category

-what is the monthly and yearly trends for spend, conversions, ROI, and clicks?
+3.what is the monthly and yearly trends for spend, conversions, ROI, and clicks?

-Add slicers for Campaign Date, Product Name, Product Category, and Marketing Channel.
+4.Add slicers for Campaign Date, Product Name, Product Category, and Marketing Channel.

-Create calculated fields for CTR, Conversion Rate, and ROI using DAX measures
+5.Create calculated fields for CTR, Conversion Rate, and ROI using DAX measures